EnergySage/pytest-quarantine/README.md

 A plugin for [pytest](https://github.com/pytest-dev/pytest) to manage expected test failures.

-**WIP**: This doesn't do anything yet.
-As of 11/2/2019, the plan is "any day now".

 ## Features

 Save the list of failing tests, so that they can be automatically marked as expected failures on future test runs.